Madeira Airport: History

-Madeira Airport was officially opened on 7 July 1964, with a single 1600 m runway (06/24).
+Madeira Airport was officially opened on 8 July 1964, with a single 1600 m runway (06/24).
 The first flight to land there was a TAP Air Portugal Lockheed Constellation with 80 passengers on board.

 In 1972, the popularity of visiting the island of Madeira increased, so the runway was extended to allow modern and larger aircraft to land.
 Considered the Kai Tak of Europe because of its singular approach to runway 06 (now runway 05), the decision was made to extend the existing runway instead of building a new one.
 The runway was extended to 1800 m, with the extension inaugurated on 1 February 1986 by the then president of the Portuguese Republic António Ramalho Eanes.
 In the meantime, a new terminal was built at the airport in 1973, handling 500,000 passengers.

 However, as demand for tourism continued to grow, the runway was extended further.
 This new extension resulted in the heading of the runway being slightly adjusted and the designation being changed to 05/23.
-The newly extended runway—now 2781 m long—and terminal were inaugurated on 6 October 2002, and to mark the occasion, an Air Atlanta Icelandic Boeing 747-200, registration TF-ABA, landed at the airport.
+The newly extended runway—now 2781 m long—was completed on 15 September 2000, and terminal was inaugurated on 6 October 2002, and to mark the occasion, an Air Atlanta Icelandic Boeing 747-200, registration TF-ABA, landed at the airport.
 Although this was a rare event, some TAP Air Portugal flights on the Lisbon-Caracas-Lisbon route used to have scheduled stops at Madeira with Airbus A330-200 widebody aircraft.